-When facing criminal charges, often the most difficult thing at first is trying to navigate through the criminal legal system.
-Criminal law is governed by state and federal laws and there are different penalties for each system.
-Most criminal charges are brought under state law in Rockford, IL, unless there are certain factors that make it a federal crime, such as being committed on federal property or across state lines.
+When facing criminal charges, often the most challenging thing at first is trying to navigate through the criminal legal system.
+State and federal laws govern criminal law and have different penalties for each system.
+Most criminal charges are brought under state law in Rockford, IL, unless certain factors make it a federal crime, such as being committed on federal property or across state lines.

-To understand the criminal justice system, and to fight your charges effectively, it is important that you seek legal representation from an experienced criminal defense attorney.
+To understand the criminal justice system and to fight your charges effectively, you must seek legal assistance from an experienced criminal defense attorney.
 A criminal defense lawyer from our law firm can assist you at all stages of your criminal case, from protecting your rights upon arrest to providing an aggressive defense in state and federal courts.